+Appendix 3

-Appendix 3 22.
-WHO MANAGES SCHOOL COMPLAINTS - SUMMARY GUIDE
+22. WHO MANAGES SCHOOL COMPLAINTS - SUMMARY GUIDE

-Complaint relates to: Informal Stage 1 Stage 2 • Formal Complaint Panel (Investigation) Pupils, parents or staff (other than the Headteacher) The appropriate member of staff.
-(Any concerns about staff conduct may be considered under HR procedures) Headteacher or other Senior Manager Governor Panel (The panel could include governors/associate members from another school).
-The Headteacher Chair of Governors A Stage 1 investigation may be more appropriate.
-(Any concerns about Headteacher conduct may be need to be considered under HR procedures) The Chair of Governors, Complaints Governor or impartial person.
-Governor Panel (The panel could include governors/associate members from another school).
-A Governor or group of Governors (other than the Chair of Governors) Any concerns about governor conduct should be dealt with as per the Governor Code of Conduct at an informal stage.
-Formal complaints should be dealt with at Stage 1.
-Chair of Governors or another nominated nonstaff governor (which could include a governor/associate member from another school).
-Governor Panel (The panel could include a governors/associate members from another school).
-The Chair of Governors (or a group of governors including the Chair of Governors) Any concerns about governor conduct should be dealt with as per the Governor Code of Conduct at an informal stage.
-Formal complaints should be dealt with at Stage 1.
-Vice chair of Governors or another nominated non- staff governor (which could include a governor/associate member from another school).
-Governor Panel (The panel could include a governors/associate members from another school).
-The whole governing body Any concerns about governor conduct should be dealt with as per the Governor Code of Conduct at an informal stage.
-Formal complaints should be dealt with at Stage 1.
-School to refer the complaint to Nottinghamshire County Council Governor Services who will nominate an investigating officer.
-Nottinghamshire County Council Governor Services to nominate an independent panel of governors or associate members.
+Complaint relates to: Informal Stage 1 Stage 2 Internal Formal Complaint Panel (Investigation) oomplaint i anei Pupils, parents or staff The appropriate Headteacher or other Governor Panel (other than the member of staff.
+Senior Manager (The panel could include Headteacher) (Any concerns about Senior Manager governors/associate i leadteacher) staff conduct may be members from another considered under school).
+HR procedures) 301001).
+Chair of Governors The Chair of Governors, Governor Panel A Stage 1 Complaints Governor or (The panel could include The Headteacher investigation may be impartial person. governors/associate more appropriate. members from another (Any concerns about school).
+Headteacher conduct may be need to be considered under HR procedures) Any concerns about Chair of Governors or Governor Panel A Governor or group of governor conduct another nominated non- (The panel could include a Governors should be dealt with staff governor (which governors/associate (other than the Chair of as per the Governor could include a members from another Governors) Code of Conduct at governor/associate school). an informal stage. member from another Formal complaints school). should be dealt with at Stage 1.
+Any concerns about Vice chair of Governors or Governor Panel The Chair of Governors governor conduct another nominated non- (The panel could include a (or a group of governors should be dealt with staff governor (which governors/associate including the Chair of as per the Governor could include a members from another Governors) Code of Conduct at governor/associate school). an informal stage. member from another Formal complaints school). should be dealt with at Stage 1.
+Any concerns about School to refer the Nottinghamshire County governor conduct complaint to Council Governor Services The whole governing should be dealt with Nottinghamshire County to nominate an body as per the Governor Council Governor independent panel of Code of Conduct at Services who will governors or associate an informal stage. nominate an investigating members.
+Formal complaints officer. should be dealt with at Stage 1.